Sebastian-Barrett/sebsite/CNC.md

 # Grand Teton
 <div class="clearfix">
-    <p class="leftfloat">The Grand Teton is a mountain in Wyoming where I used to live. </p>
+    <p class="leftfloat">The Grand Teton is a mountain in Wyoming where I used to live and I made this model for my father, because he climbed it.
+I machined it with enough stepovers that the STL texture is more visible in the wood that the toolpath!
+You can download STL files (like the one below) of any location in the world.</p>
     <img alt="Grand Teton" src="/sebsite/images/teton.jpg" class="rightfloat">
 </div>